THE WESTERN SCHOOL DIVISION

 Perhaps the best way to describe our education system is to answer the question:

 "Why would you have your children attend schools in Western School Division?"

 Let us provide you with some good reasons.

 A. A committed and caring teaching and non-teaching staff

 We believe the personnel is the best.
 Not only are we recognized as provincial leaders in curriculum development and implementation, but we also have a very strong staff development program which gives our people an advantage.
 Education is a "people" enterprise and we are committed to staff development.

 B. Outstanding academic programs

 Students graduating from our system have exceeded the provincial grade point average in their first year at the University of Manitoba in each of the last eight years.
 We are very confident of the quality of our academic programs.

 At the Collegiate level, our programs include complete Science and English programs, Art, Mathematics and Calculus, Computer Science and Technology, Social Studies and History, a complete Business Education program, Home Economics, Industrial Arts, Band and Choral.
 Of special note are our Cooperative Education program and Advanced Placement courses in Calculus, Art, and English.
-A new vocational industrial welding program will start in Feb.
+A new vocational industrial welding program started in Feb.
 2004.
 An exciting new partnership with Red River College has enabled the Collegiate to offer a Health Care Aide certificate program starting in October, 2003.